-The Group's principal financial liabilities, comprise of public deposits, borrowings, trade and other payables, banks overdrafts, put option liability and financial guarantee contracts.
+The Group's principal financial liabilities, comprise of public deposits, borrowings, trade and other payables, banks overdrafts, put option liability, amounts due from related party and financial guarantee contracts.
 The main purpose of these financial liabilities is to finance the Group's operations and to provide guarantees to support its operations.
-The Group financial assets comprise financial assets measured at amortised cost, Rental receivable on lease assets and hire purchase, trade & other receivables and cash and cash equivalents that flows directly from its operations.
+The Group financial assets comprise financial assets measured at amortised cost, lease and hire purchase receivable, trade & other receivables and cash and cash equivalents that flows directly from its operations.
 The Group also holds other financial instruments such as investments in equity instruments.